Chapter 64:

 “You all look like crap!”

-“Well—” I remarked, looking at the piles of coins and items that the beast had collected over its short few decades of life.
+“Well—” I remarked, looking at the mound of riches that the beast had collected over its short few decades of life.
 “Better clean this all up and get to travelling home.
 Let’s just scoop everything into the bags, and we’ll sort things out when we return to Dwindlefyre.”

-The three nodded in agreement as we got to work clearing out the gold, silver, and copper coins.
-Setting aside magical items and potions, we split them evenly amongst each other's bags before I stumbled upon a particularly rare and unusual arcane item.
+Suddenly, there was a collective hum as the three nodded in agreement before we all got to work clearing out the gold, silver, and copper coins.
+Setting aside magical items and potions, we split them evenly amongst each other's bags without examining them too closely.
+That was before I stumbled upon a particularly rare and unusual arcane item that sent my heart racing.

 “Oh, no way!”
 I announced, picking up the finely polished Esserian Oak receiver of a magical weapon from the Age of Mortals.